ishaqasad/ishaqasad/ConnectFour/README.md

-Connect Four developed for Andorid devices in Android Studio
+Connect Four developed for Andorid devices with JAVA in Android Studio